 When purchasing a home, buyers must always be aware of sellers and home inspection companies that attempt to mislead a buyer or conceal the truth.
 There are various types of home inspection fraud that is perpetrated against an unknowing buyer.
 Discovering a defect with your property after closing can result in large expenses necessary to correct it.
-If you or a family member was a victim of home inspection fraud, you should consult with an experienced Maryland fraudulent inspection lawyer.
+If you or a family member was a victim of home inspection fraud, you should consult with an experienced Maryland fraudulent inspection lawyer at Whitney, LLP.

 What is Home Inspection Fraud?

 Home inspection fraud can encompass a wide range of unethical and illegal actions by a home seller or an inspection company.
 Inspection fraud typically occurs because the seller wants to hide a serious issue with the house they are selling to avoid the property losing value or to avoid repairing the issue.

 A home inspection is an investigation of the condition of a property that is usually performed when the house is being prepared to be sold.
 An inspection is typically performed by a trained inspector from an engineering or construction company that is skilled in identifying defects in a home.
 For example, if there is an issue with the plumbing system or a certain area of the home contains asbestos, a thorough inspection should reveal these problems.

 A seller can be liable for home inspection fraud when they conceal a material defect from a potential buyer.
 A material defect is a serious issue with a home that may pose a risk to the homeowner’s health or safety, or that may require extensive repairs to correct.
 An example of a material defect is a termite infestation that has spread to various areas of the house.